This Blog consists of the following concepts:

 Keras vs Tensorflow – Which one should you learn?

-If you are an enthusiast of TensorFlow in AI, Intellipaat offers you Artificial Intelligence with TensorFlow Certification Training!
+If you are an enthusiast of TensorFlow in AI, Intellipaat offers you an Artificial Intelligence course!